Mobile TeleSystems Public Joint Stock (NYSE:MBT) Hits New 1-Year Low at $5.34

-Mobile TeleSystems Public Joint Stock (NYSE:MBT – Get Rating)’s share price hit a new 52-week low during mid-day trading on Wednesday .
+Shares of Mobile TeleSystems Public Joint Stock (NYSE:MBT – Get Rating) reached a new 52-week low during mid-day trading on Tuesday .
 The stock traded as low as $5.34 and last traded at $5.50, with a volume of 10424500 shares.
 The stock had previously closed at $6.02.

 About Mobile TeleSystems Public Joint Stock (NYSE:MBT)